 - High-Volume Lead Generation: Here, the name of the game is capturing contact info from a ton of attendees.
 Your design needs to make interactions quick and data capture seamless.
 Think interactive surveys that qualify visitors while giving them personalized content in return.

 - Building Brand Affinity: This one is less about immediate sales and more about creating a positive, memorable vibe.
 The design should be immersive and connect with people emotionally, encouraging social shares and turning attendees into brand advocates.
 An AI Photo Booth, for example, generates unique, shareable content that links attendees to your brand in a genuinely fun way.
+This is the core of what makes an experiential photo booth different from a traditional rental.

 - High-Quality Lead Nurturing: If you are there to woo key accounts, your design has to include private or semi-private meeting spaces.
 Comfort, quiet, and a professional atmosphere are everything.